TehhX/ScatterSync/README.md

 # Scatter Sync
-Scatter Sync is a software for synchronising files across devices using GitHub.
+Scatter Sync is a software for synchronizing files across devices using GitHub.
 It allows for different local paths to be specified on different devices for the same given file.

 It is intended for small config, settings, or save files that may be scattered across a device.
 Keeping this type of file consistent across devices can be incredibly annoying.

 ## Build Instructions
 [CMake](https://cmake.org/) is required for building this program.
-If using VSCode, the [CMakeTools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension is reccomended, but not required. [wxWidgets](https://wxwidgets.org/) is also required for building.
+If using VSCode, the [CMakeTools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension is recommended, but not required. [wxWidgets](https://wxwidgets.org/) is also required for building.

 After installing all prerequisites, simply build with CMake and run the resultant executable.
 If something goes wrong, refer to [Common Build Issues](#common-build-issues).

-Git will ignore everything inside `build/` as per the .gitignore file, which is the reccomended location for compiled files created with CMake.
+Git will ignore everything inside `build/` as per the .gitignore file, which is the recommended location for compiled files created with CMake.

 ## Downloading Scatter Sync Executables
 Refer to the [latest release](https://github.com/TehhX/ScatterSync/releases/latest) for a precompiled Linux or Windows64 executable with the latest version of Scatter Sync.
 They should work out of the box; just place them in the directory of your ScatterSync personal repository (the one used for file synchronization, not the one with the source code this README is inside of).
 From there, just follow the [End-User Instructions](#end-user-instructions).